Born in San Francisco, CA. Kayla received her MFA from Boston University in 2002; BFA from University of Washington in 1998.

 Recent exhibitions include: The Shape of Color at Perimeter Gallery; New Work at Caldbeck Gallery; One Place, Two Views at Maier Art Museum; Contemporary Responses to Modernism at University of Southern Maine; and Patterns of Influence at The Painting Center, NY.

-Her awards include the American Academy of Arts and Letters Purchase Prize in 2014; the Joan Mitchell Foundation Award for Painters in 2008 and the Joan Mitchell Artist Residency in New Orleans; the Dedalus Foundation Award for the Vermont Studio School Fellowship in 2008; the Ludwig Vogelstein Foundation Grant in 2006; the Blanche E. Colman Award in 2004; the Constantin Alajalov Scholarship; and the Vermont Studio School Fellowship in 2001.
-She has also lectured about her work at institutions including Rhode Island School of Design, University of Washington, and Dartmouth College.
-She is currently a Fine Arts Lecturer at Massachusetts College of Art in Boston and lives and works in Boston and South Bristol, Maine.
+Awards: The American Academy of Arts and Letters Childe Hassam Purchase Prize in 2014; the Joan Mitchell Foundation Award for Painters in 2008 and the Joan Mitchell Artist Residency in New Orleans; the Dedalus Foundation Award for the Vermont Studio School Fellowship in 2008; the Ludwig Vogelstein Foundation Grant in 2006; the Blanche E. Colman Award in 2004; and the Constantin Alajalov Scholarship.
+She has lectured at institutions including Rhode Island School of Design, University of Washington, and Dartmouth College.
+She is currently Visiting Assistant Professor at Massachusetts College of Art in Boston and lives and works in Boston and South Bristol, Maine.

 I hope the viewer gets drawn to the work through color but then lingers to see what else is there.
 The paintings strive to be beautiful but also a bit raw and surprising.
 That’s when paintings get interesting.